zahidprvz/zenflector/README.md

 2. Install dependencies: `npm install`
 3. Ensure your Firebase configuration in `src/firebase.js` is correct.
 4. Run the admin panel: `npm run dev`

-**Note:** Remember to replace placeholder values (app icon, privacy policy URL, terms of service URL, company name, etc.) with your actual information.
-Also, the provided Privacy Policy and Terms of Service are *samples only* and should be reviewed and modified by a legal professional.

-This README provides a solid starting point for your GitHub repository.
-It covers the key aspects of your project, making it easy for others (and your future self!) to understand and get started.
-Good luck with ZenFlector!